ErrorTzy/writings/notes/Calculus/SingleVariableCalculus.md

 By using this quotient rule, we can prove power rule when $n$ is a negative integer.

-::: Trigonometric functions' derivatives {}
+::: Trigonometric functions' derivatives, cont {}
 $\tan'(x) = \frac{1}{\cos^2(x)}$
 :::